SMITHsharon/pseudoclasses/README.md

 ### Project Specs
 The `html` file was provided and could not be changed as given.

-- `<li>` items were given as block level elements: Adds correct styles to remove the bullets and display them as inline elements
+- `<li>` items were given as block level elements:
+  - Add correct styles to remove the bullets and display them as inline elements

-- The three `<span>` elements: Displays as block elements with a 1 pixel border and 25 pixel margin on all sides
+- The three `<span>` elements:
+  - Display as block elements with a 1 pixel border and 25 pixel margin on all sides

-- In the article element with the class `n-child`: Adds a 1 pixel border around every even numbered `section` element
+- In the article element with the class `n-child`:
+  - Adds a 1 pixel border around every even numbered `section` element

 The given `html` code follows:
 ```